 Test results in MyChart

-In MyChart, our patient information portal, you can see most of your test results.
-This includes laboratory results as soon as they're available, and radiology, cardiology and microbiology results five days after they’re finalized.
+In MyChart, our information portal for patients, you can see most of your test results as soon as they're complete.
+This includes laboratory, cardiology, microbiology and most radiology results.

 Clinical notes in MyChart

 Most clinical notes are available in MyChart without your making a request.
 You'll find the notes under "Visits."
 This allows you to prepare for your next health care visit by reviewing your health care provider's recommendations and noting any questions you want to ask.